784956494/784956494.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
 I'm a student at Yale enrolled in the 4-year joint B.S./M.S. program for Mathematics.
-I currently work with Prof. Rex Ying at Yale on geometric representation learning.
-I'm also working with Prof. Nisheeth Vishnoi and Prof. Oren Mangoubi on efficient diffuion for manifolds.
+I currently work with Prof. [Rex Ying](https://www.cs.yale.edu/homes/ying-rex/) at Yale on geometric representation learning.
+I'm also working with Prof. [Nisheeth Vishnoi](https://www.cs.yale.edu/homes/vishnoi/Home.html) and Prof. [Oren Mangoubi](https://www.orenmangoubi.com/) on efficient diffusion for manifolds.